 Graduating with Honors in English

-A student who pursues departmental honors will undertake an extensive research project beginning in the fall semester of his or her senior year.
-In the spring semester, the project will conclude with the presentation and defense of a lengthy thesis paper.
-This paper should offer an original analytical argument and should reflect a sustained engagement with contemporary critical discourse.
-Over the course of the academic year the student will work closely on his or her project with a faculty advisor, who will offer guidance in gathering primary and secondary literature for the project and provide feedback during the various stages of its development.
-When the thesis is complete and, in the judgment of the faculty advisor, ready to defend, the student will submit it to the thesis committee.
+Seniors may opt to pursue a year-long research-oriented thesis project in order to receive honors in the major.
+This thesis should offer an original analytical argument and should reflect a sustained engagement with contemporary critical discourse.
+Over the course of the academic year the student will work closely with a faculty advisor, who will offer guidance in gathering primary and secondary literature for the project and provide feedback during the various stages of its development.
+When the thesis is complete and ready to defend, the student will submit it to the thesis committee.
 The distinction of honors will be conferred by the committee following a successful oral defense of the thesis.

 Departmental honors is distinct from H&S Honors, and so students need not be affiliated with the H&S Honors Program in order to propose a senior honors thesis in English.
 However, the English Department does maintain specific eligibility requirements.
 Students who plan to pursue an honors thesis: